 … this blog

 The primary point of this site is to provide me with some thinking space, and you are warmly invited to join in the conversation.
-I have two particular aims for the blog: to give a publicly intelligible account of Christian faith and practice, and to explore how scripture can be read intelligently for today’s church and in today’s world.
+I have two particular aims for the blog: to give a publicly intelligible account of Christian faith, worship and practice, and to explore how scripture can be read intelligently for today’s church and in today’s world.
 I hope that in pursuing those aims I might also from time to time articulate a Christian perspective on current social, political and communal issues.
 I expect my varied interests in photography, film & TV and communication will also rear their heads from time to time.

 I tend to think by talking aloud.
 I may therefore disagree with what I’ve said before you do, and nothing I post is ever a final position, or a last word.
 That tentative character means I need to stress my disclaimer: everything I write here is only my personal opinion.
 That’s why I’ve used my name for the url.
 Nothing I write should be taken to represent the views of my employer, the Diocese of Worcester or indeed, its bishop(s) or my other colleagues.

 … this blog’s comment policy

 A brief word about the comments policy on this site.
 Normally blogposts (but not pages) will be open to comments.
 Comments are lightly moderated, but courtesy to other users as well as to me is expected, and anonymity is frowned on.
 I exercise the owner’s right to judge what is trolling or abusive, and will delete or moderate such comments accordingly.

 What I do